ConradZn/Toshiba-Portege-Z30T-B-Hackintosh/README.md

 1. Download the latest release from this repository
 2. **Replace `AirportItlwm.kext**` with the version matching your target macOS (If you will go higher than Ventura)
-3. Prepare a USB installer with macOS
+3. Prepare a USB installer with macOS**
-4. Copy the `EFI` folder to the EFI partition of your USB drive
+4. 4.
+Copy the `EFI` folder to the EFI partition of your USB drive
 5. Boot from USB and perform the installation
 6. After installation copy the EFI from USB to the EFI partition of the notebook drive
 7. Run OCLP if you are on Ventura for graphics patching